-27. Landlords have responsibilities towards tenants and other service users.
+- 31. Landlords have responsibilities towards tenants and other service users.
 OSCR and SHR will refer individual complaints about an RSL to the RSL in order to give the landlord an opportunity to put things right.
-This may ultimately lead to the Scottish Public Services Ombudsman (SPSO).
+This may ultimately lead to the Scottish Public Services Ombudsman (SPSO). - 32.
 OSCR will also refer information about a complaint to SHR within 5 working days where it receives a complaint which indicates that there may be a concern about:

-- The RSL's standards of governance;

-- The RSL's overall service delivery;

-- A significant performance failure on the part of the landlord.
-This is where a landlord fails to do something, or takes action that puts that puts tenants' interests at risk.
-It will normally relate to the landlord's failure to meet its legal requirements or tenant commitments and it will affect many or all of the landlord's tenants.
+- The RSL's standards of governance; - The RSL's overall service delivery; - A significant performance failure on the part of the landlord.
+This is where a landlord fails to do something, or takes action that puts tenants' interests at risk.
+It will normally relate to the landlord's failure to meet its legal requirements or tenant commitments and it significantly affects a number of the landlord's tenants.
 It could relate to services provided to tenants, governance or financial matters.

-28. In these cases SHR may make further inquiries with the landlord in order to establish the circumstances.
+In these cases SHR may make further inquiries with the landlord in order to establish the circumstances.